infinum/eightshift-docs/website/forms/php/filters/general/locale.md

 title: Locale
 ---

-This filter can be used to change the value of current locale.
-By default, WordPress sets the locale in the admin to `en_US`.
-With this filter it can be changed to any locale (e.g. when using a multilingual plugin).
+Allows changing the current locale.
+By default, WordPress will use the locale that is set as the Site Language in settings.
+A plugin like WPML can also set this value.

 Filter should return an array with two keys: `default` and `current`.
 Both keys should contain a string value of the locale for your project.